Millicent, South Australia: Sport

 The Millicent Bandits baseball club, comprising both junior and senior teams, are a part of the Mount Gambier and District Baseball League.
 Bandits baseball club has produced junior players that have competed at state level and also in the national Little League competition.

 The Millicent football and netball clubs play in the Western Border Football League.
 The nickname of the clubs is the Saints, and the teams share the same red, white and black colours as the St Kilda Football Club in the AFL.
 The town also has strong links with the Mid-South Eastern League, a league made up of teams representing the smaller towns in the district.
 Many Millicent residents play for teams from the neighbouring towns of Mount Burr (green and gold, the Mozzies), Tantanoola (red and white, the Tigers) and Hatherleigh (blue and gold, the Eagles).
 The town's basketball team is called the Magic. (colours: silver, red, black).
 There is a Soccer club in Millicent Called the Millicent United Soccer Club (green, gold).

 The Millicent racecourse last held official meetings in the 1960s, but is still used daily by local horse trainers for trackwork gallops.

 Popular culture

 Geltwood Festival

 Millicent hosts a festival that is held once a year in late March and early April which is called the Geltwood Festival.
 The Geltwood Festival is about a ship that was wrecked in the late 1800s.
 The festival is known for arts and crafts, the shops of Millicent put quilts in the front windows.
 George Street is closed for the public to walk on to do various of activities, stalls and a small car Show 'N Shine.
-The festival has been running for over nine years and every year attracts crowds from neighbor towns of Millicent and Western Victoria.
+The festival has been running for over nine years and every year attracts crowds from neighbour towns of Millicent and Western Victoria.